February 15, 2021

 As a regular vegan home chef without any special training, the idea of making my own ravioli was a little intimidating not too long ago.
-But since I've managed to create beautiful, delicious ravioli at home, I am sure that you can too!
-And this vegan butternut squash ravioli recipe is worth all the work when you taste it.
+But since I've managed to create beautiful, delicious ravioli at home, I know that you can too!
+And when you taste the results, I'm sure you'll agree that this vegan butternut squash ravioli recipe is worth all the work.

 For the butternut squash filling, I really wanted to let the flavor of the squash shine, so I didn't add any tofu or vegan cheese.
 Instead, I added garlic, almonds, lemon juice, and seasonings to enhance the creamy sweetness of the squash.
 I also used a basic sage-butter sauce with mushrooms to complement the ravioli filling without overpowering it.

-While the filling and the sauce are pretty simple to make, the ravioli dough and assembly are a little more complicated.
+While the creamy filling and the sage sauce are pretty simple to make, the homemade ravioli dough and assembly are a little more complicated.
 So I'm going to add some more detail here in the post that won't quite fit in the recipe itself, including some alternate methods that you might want to use.
 If you are already comfortable with your own methods for rolling out the dough and assembling the ravioli, you can use the "skip to recipe" button above to go straight to the recipe.
-However, if you haven't made ravioli before, I encourage you to read through the post before attempting the recipe.
+However, if this is your first time making ravioli, I encourage you to read through the post before attempting the recipe.

 Making the dough itself is fairly simple, especially if you have a stand mixer.
 If you don't, it's not a problem, but you'll have to knead the dough by hand for a while until it becomes smooth.